EKALB-7704/RPG_PROJECT/USER_MANUAL.md

  Sheilds can be bought in the shop and increse the players DEF Gold is the currency used and is obtained by defeating enemys

- Leveling up increses you health ATK and DEF it also fully heals your character
+ Leveling up increses you health ATK and DEF it also fully heals your character and refills your stamina charges

- For demonstration purposes we have the game scaled down, you encounter the skeleton king after you reach level 6 and once you beat him you will win the game
+ For demonstration purposes we have the game scaled down, you encounter the skeleton king after you reach level 3 and once you beat him you will win the game